Assassinations of George Moscone and Harvey Milk: Cultural depictions

 Journalist Randy Shilts wrote a biography of Milk in 1982, The Mayor of Castro Street, which discussed the assassinations, trial and riots in detail.
 The 1984 documentary film The Times of Harvey Milk won the Academy Award for Best Documentary Feature.

 Execution of Justice, a play by Emily Mann, chronicles the events leading to the assassinations.
 The play opened on Broadway in March 1986 and in 1999, it was adapted to film for cable network Showtime, with Tim Daly portraying White.

 The Moscone–Milk assassinations and the trial of Dan White were lampooned by the Dead Kennedys with their re-written version of "I Fought the Law" which appeared in their 1987 compilation album Give Me Convenience or Give Me Death.
 The photo on the front cover of their 1980 album Fresh Fruit for Rotting Vegetables, which shows several police cars on fire, was taken during the White Night riots of May 21, 1979.

-The assassinations were the basis for a scene in the 1987 science fiction movie RoboCop in which a deranged former municipal official holds the mayor and others hostage and demands his job back.

 In 2003, the story of Milk's assassination and of the White Night Riot was featured in an exhibition created by the GLBT Historical Society, a San Francisco museum, archives and research center to which the estate of Scott Smith donated Milk's personal belongings that were preserved after his death.
 "Saint Harvey: The Life and Afterlife of a Modern Gay Martyr" was shown in the main gallery in the Society's former Mission Street location.
 The centerpiece was a section displaying the suit Milk was wearing at the time of his death.
 The suit is currently on display in the Society's permanent museum space in the Castro.

 In 2008 the film Milk depicted the assassinations as part of a biographical story about the life of gay rights activist and politician Harvey Milk.
 The movie was a critical and commercial success, with Victor Garber portraying Moscone, Sean Penn playing Milk and Josh Brolin playing White.
 Penn won an Oscar for his performance and Brolin was nominated.

 In January 2012, the Berkeley Repertory Theater premiered Ghost Light, a play exploring the effect of Moscone's assassination on his son Jonathan, who was 14 at the time of his father's death.
 The production was directed by Jonathan Moscone himself and written by Tony Taccone.

+The 2024 documentary about Sally Gearhart, Sally, addresses the aftermath of the verdict, especially the White Night riots, and Gearhart's role in attempting to deescalate the violence.